Table of Contents

 4. Customer analysis and behavioral prediction

-Customers have also become more selective towards buying and deciding which brand should they trust.
+Customers have also become more selective towards buying and deciding which brand they should trust.
 They prefer brands “who can resonate between perceptual product and self-psychological needs.”
 If you can tackle their emotional needs, and predict their behavior, you will stimulate purchase and provide a smooth customer experience.
 BI reports can combine those resources and provide a stimulating user experience.
-The key is to gather information and adjust to user needs and business goals, as shown in the picture below.
+The key is to gather information and adjust to user needs and goals, as shown in the picture below.

 The increment of these kinds of engagement has increased the number of communication touchpoints and, consequently, sources of data.
 All of the information gathered can provide a holistic overview of the customer, evaluate why a certain strategy worked or failed, connect the cause and effect of customer service reports, and, thus, improve business operations.